clhenrick/portfolio/_drafts/color-legend-element.md

 ### Accessibility:

-After announcing CLE on Twitter, [someone quickly pointed out](#) that relying on color alone does not accomodate users who have vision color deficiencies.
-One way of accommodating this is by using patterns and symbols in addition to color, which could be enabled with the CLE's categorical scale type.
+After announcing CLE on Twitter, [someone quickly pointed out](https://twitter.com/PhilW_SF/status/1485099145077604353?s=20&t=dP6nqI90nRj8YRQwtDBiWA) that relying on color alone does not accomodate users who have color deficiencies with their vision.
+One way of accommodating this is by using patterns and symbols in addition to or in place of color, which theoretically could be enabled with the CLE's categorical scale type.

 Another trickier piece of A11Y that I have been anticipating is making the SVG elements accessible.
 This is not trivial and would require some research and user testing to get right.
 Perhaps at the bare minimum the "continuous" scale type could provide "alt" text that describes the legend.
 For example, "a graduated color bar transitioning from yellow to green to blue, with a value of zero at yellow, fifty at green, and one hundred at blue."
 This might also be good for discrete and threshold scales, where alt text could describe the bin values and color for each SVG `rect` element.

 ### More Legend Types

 Currently the CLE does not support the full range of scales available in the [d3-scale][d3-scale] library.
 Given the declarative nature of the CLE, I'm not sure supporting every type of D3 scale would make sense.
 Though I'm interested in adding support for a few more scale types such as [Diverging](https://observablehq.com/@d3/diverging-scales) and [Logarithmic](https://observablehq.com/@d3/continuous-scales#scale_log) scales.
 These would render similarly to the CLE's existing "continuous" scale type, but would utilize D3's diverging and logarithmic scales under the hood.
 I think they're common enough in data visualizations that they're worth supporting.

+Another option would be to expose the CLE's internal color scale as a property so that it could be set via JavaScript.
+This way it could be set to any D3 scale, though its rendering could be a little unpredictable depending on what the desired output is.
+Again, my goal with this project was to simplify how the legend is used and not require someone to be a pro with D3JS in order to use it.

 ### Event Handlers